ChanghyunKim-sjsu/FA2026_CMPE-255-Data-Mining/Assignment1/README.md

 Among the tested machine learning models, Gradient Boosting provided the strongest RMSLE performance and the most consistent cross-validation results.

-More importantly, the project demonstrated how an AI coding assistant can support the full data science process while still requiring human understanding, interpretation, and decision-making.
+More importantly, the project showed how an AI coding assistant can support the full data science process while still requiring human understanding, interpretation, and decision-making.